dr-yst/org-x/dev-docs/activeContext.md

 - Adopted shadcn-svelte as UI component library to accelerate development
 - Updated all Svelte components to use Svelte 5 runes system for improved state management
 - Implemented date information display and filtering in the HeadlinesList component
-- Encountered compatibility issues between Svelte 5 and testing libraries, requiring additional configuration
+- Resolved compatibility issues between Svelte 5 and testing libraries with updated configuration
-- Resolved Tailwind CSS build issues by adjusting custom CSS variable usage
+- Fixed HeadlinesList component to properly handle hierarchical headline structure
+- Implemented effective date filtering for today, this week, and overdue tasks
+- Identified potential improvements for the Rust type definitions to eliminate duplication

 ### Technical Considerations
 - The task list view needs to maintain keyboard operability while providing task information